vidyagames998/vidyagames998.github.io/eldenring/index.md

 - [https://eldenring.wiki.fextralife.com/Grave_Glovewort_(9)](https://eldenring.wiki.fextralife.com/Grave_Glovewort_(9))
 - [https://eldenring.wiki.fextralife.com/Grave_Glovewort_(10)](https://eldenring.wiki.fextralife.com/Great_Grave_Glovewort)

-You can get a grave glovewort 7/8/9/10 all from giant conquering heros grave right before fire giant without fighting mini bosses.
+If you wait till after Margott you can get a grave glovewort 7/8/9/10 all easily from the giant conquering heros grave which is the grave right before fire giant after the long chain and you won't need to fight any mini bosses.
+The mimic summon has been nerfed pretty heavily and is no longer anywhere close to as strong as it was in original release.
+I recommend the mimic, but if you would like you can probably get by with just the imps.

 After Raya Lucaria the next area is to the North east.
 With two halves of the medallion you can go North East to the Altus Plateau and onward to the next tree sentinel (far far north east).
 Altus Plateau has a [+6 somber](https://www.youtube.com/watch?v=Au-l_deU86o) you can pickup off the ground to upgrade halberd.
 It's located on the cliffs on the top left of the map on a guy in chair after climbing the first really long ladder.